ozanbarism/IbexRL/README.md

 * `explore`: Set to `True` to enable exploration by adding noise to the agent's actions. `sigma_init` controls the initial amount of noise.
 * `folder_name`: The name of the directory where the experiment results will be saved.

+### Reward Function:
+We test using two different rewards.
+In utils.py:
+* R_func(): this is just the negative of the quadratic cost function.
+This is our reward when we are NOT doing cost calibration.
+* non_quadratic_cumulative_reward(): This is the non quadratic reward we use for cost calibration.
+Basically, O_occ and R values are updated to maximize this reward so the quadratic cost is approximated in a way that maximizes the non-quadratic cost.
+One should change them to test different rewards.

 ---

 ## 🌍 Adapting to a New Environment